Winnie Madikizela-Mandela Didn't Die, 'She Multiplied'

 She said the apartheid regime developed a sophisticated and brutal infrastructure "for our oppression.
 It was intolerant of any talk of democracy, especially from a woman activist," she said.

-At Madikizela-Mandela's memorial, Bathabile Dlamini, head of the ANC women's league, said women are capable of being change makers in a South African society that says they can't be.
+At Madikizela-Mandela's memorial, Bathabile Dlamini, head of the African National Congress women's league, said women are capable of being change-makers in a South African society that says they can't be.

-Sisonke Msimang, an author who has written extensively on Madikizela-Mandela, says the issue of male domination remains a problem and argues her revolutionary legacy is a renewed militancy in South Africa.
+Sisonke Msimang, an author who has written extensively on Madikizela-Mandela, says the issue of male domination remains a problem and argues Madikizela-Mandela's revolutionary legacy is a renewed militancy in South Africa.

 "I have talked a lot about how patriarchy affected the way we viewed her," Msimang said.
 "The way South Africans have responded [to her death], women in particular, younger South Africans in particular, has really demonstrated that the country is ready for a deeper conversation."